 Abstract, last sentence: This is pretty technical, and I think could be stated more simply.

-Yes, that’s true.
-Amended.
+We have rewritten the end of the abstract to make it clearer for a general audience.

 Reviewer #2 (General assessment and major comments (Required)):

 This manuscript asks how adaptation in olfactory receptor neurons (ORNs) impacts the ability of an olfactory system to encode odor identities reliably.
 There is a broad consensus in the field that odors are encoded by the combinatorial activity of an array of receptors, each composed of an odor-specific receptor and a common co-receptor.
 At least one form of adaptation, in which the sensitivity of olfactory receptor neurons is adjusted based on the activation level of the receptor complex, is present within ORNs, likely acting at the level of feedback onto the orco co-receptor.
 This study uses theoretical approaches to ask how this form of adaptation impacts decoding of odor identity, using three different models of odor decoding: compressed sensing, primacy coding, and a biologically-inspired Kenyon cell model.
 The manuscript builds on a previous paper from the same group that developed a formulation for ORN adaptation based on a 2-state receptor model.
 The broad finding of the study is that front-end adaptation improves odor identity decoding using a variety of models.
 Overall I think this study addresses an important question and does so in a thorough way, making use of very reasonable models for both odor encoding and decoding, and providing a nice overview of the state of the field.
 However, I think some elements of the exposition could be made more accessible for less mathematically-inclined readers, and that some additional simulations would help pinpoint the reason why front-end adaptation improves encoding.